bhisaac/5eFP/5eFP-SRD.md

 ### Critical Failure

-Rolling the least favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a feature is called a critical failure.
+Rolling the least favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a game feature is called a critical failure.
 When this happens, you ignore the DC and consider the roll an automatic failure.
 In 5eFP, rolling a 1 on a d20 is considered a critical failure.
 A 5% or lower on a d100 is considered a critical failure.

 > A critical failure occurs in skill-based systems whenever all dice in a test roll the least favorable result.
 >